Heart disease is a major problem around the world.

-This diet was high in plants, including fruits, vegetables, whole grains, breads, legumes, potatoes, nuts and seeds.
+People around the Mediterranean have traditionally followed a diet that’s rich in plant-based foods, including fruits, vegetables, whole grains, breads, legumes, potatoes, nuts, and seeds.

-This article takes an objective look at 5 long-term controlled trials on the Mediterranean Diet.
-All of them are published in respected, peer-reviewed journals.
+This article looks at 5 long-term controlled trials on the Mediterranean diet.
+All of them appear in respected, peer-reviewed journals.

-Most of the participants are people who already have health problems such as diabetes and metabolic syndrome, or are at a high risk of heart disease.
+Most people who joined these studies had health problems, including diabetes, metabolic syndrome, or a high risk of heart disease.

-The majority of the studies looked at common health markers like weight, heart disease risk factors and markers of diabetes.
-The larger and longer-term studies also looked at hard end points like heart attacks and death.
+Most of the studies looked at common health markers, such as weight, heart disease risk factors, and markers of diabetes.
+Some larger studies also looked at rates of heart attacks and death.

-- A Mediterranean Diet with added extra virgin olive oil (Med + Olive Oil).
+- a Mediterranean diet with added extra virgin olive oil

 Here are 6 papers (1.1 to 1.6) from the PREDIMED study.